team5735/SoftwareTrainingDocs/lessons/000_intro_to_software.md

 # Setup

 The setup is easier to follow if you have the Markdown version open in your browser.
-The easiest way to go there is to type the following into your browser's address bar exactly:
-`github.com/team5735/SoftwareTrainingDocs`
-Then, click on the `lessons` folder, followed by `001_tools_and_setup.md` (this document).
+Either type in the link from the previous lesson or go to the bookmark if you bookmarked it.
+Then, click on the `lessons` folder, followed by `000_intro_to_software.md` (this document).

 ## WPILib